Raise your hand if you use the words hydrating and moisturizing interchangeably, as if they were synonyms?

 Mmm, hydrating and moisturizing are often treated like they are the same thing, but they’re not.

 Hydrating is all about infusing skin with moisture.
-Moisturizing makes sure to lock that moisture behind bars and make it stay there.
+Moisturizing is about locking that moisture behind bars and making it stay there.

 Let me explain: